Gabriel-dLN/Behavioral-Finance/README.md

 - Portfolios are formed based on the quantile groupings (e.g., Q1, Q2, ..., Q5).
 - The 5 portfolio returns are computed by weighting stocks by their market capitalization in the portfolio, held for 1 month, and rebalanced every month.

+This method is implemented in the "project.ipynb" python notebook.

 ## Results - The Impact of Cash Flow to Price Ratios on S&P 500 Company Performance: A Behavioral Finance Perspective
 The returns are plotted on the top graph, and the portfolio values on the bottom ones.
 ![result](images/resultplot.png)